stephensmitchell-forks/occt/dox/user_guides/visualization/vis/vis.md

 ~~~~
 IVtk_ShapeIdList ids = aPicker->GetPickedShapesIds();
 ~~~~
 These methods return a single top picked actor or a shape by default.
-To get all the picked actors or shapes it is necessary to send “true” value in the optional Boolean parameter:
+To get all the picked actors or shapes it is necessary to send "true" value in the optional Boolean parameter:
 ~~~~
 anActorCollection = aPicker->GetPickedActors(true);
 ids = aPicker->GetPickedShapesIds(true);